hifight/hifight.github.io/player/momochi.md

 hifight: “Hit Confirm,Whiff Punish”
 ---

 Capcom Cup 2014 and EVO 2015 Ultra Street Fighter IV Champion.
 Famouse for his amazing neutral/ground game, hit confirm and whiff punish.
 In Street Fighter V, he main Ken in S1 and S2 (also play Ibuki) but changed to Kolin in Arcade Edition.
+Outside of Street Fighter series, Momochi also played Ultimate Marvel vs Capcom 3 competetively before and currently compete in Dragon Ball FighterZ as well.

 Aside from competing, Momochi and Chocoblanka also found SHINOBISM gaming team called Fudoh (不動) and Kacho-Fugetsu (花鳥風月).
 Fudoh is a Street Fighter gaming team consist of strong players like Haitani, Fujimura, Otani and Momochi’s students Johny, Haku and Yamaguchi.